TIR-ALMA/KeyCloud/README.md

 # KeyCloud
-KeyCloud is a powerful tool designed to detect Anthropic API key leaks from subdomains and archived URLs.
+This is a discovery from a wonderful project: https://github.com/bigzooooz/KeyHunter but it's entirely focused on the Anthropic API key.
+In the first version, only two files changed.